Moravian dialects: Grammar

 Moravian dialects also occasionally use prepositions in a different fashion to Standard and Common Czech, usually mirroring usage in Slovak (e.g. něco k jídlu > něco na jídlo for "something to eat", niečo na jedlo) or Polish (e.g. pojď ke mně > choď do mě, for "come to me", chodź do mnie).

 Standardisation

-Since the end of the 20th century, the private association Moravian Language Institute (Ústav jazyka moravského), founded by waiter and amateur linguist Jan Kozohorský, has made attempts to standardise a literary Moravian language.
+Since the end of the 20th century, the private association Moravian Language Institute (Ústav jazyka moravského), founded by amateur linguist Jan Kozohorský, has made attempts to standardise a literary Moravian language.
 The movement has been criticised by linguistics professors at Masaryk University in Brno as controversial and with strong political undertones.